Immutable-Tag/docs/README.md

 Our application is made up of three fundamental components:

-1. Front-end Web Application using the React framework:
+1. Ethereum Blockchain and smart contracts

-2. A Node.js Middleware
+1. A Node.js Middleware

-3. Ethereum Blockchain and smart contracts
+1. Front-end Web Application using the React framework

 The following figure shows how these components are connected: